DataDog/documentation/content/en/synthetics/identify_synthetics_bots.md

 `Sec-Datadog: Request sent by a Datadog Synthetics API Test (https://docs.datadoghq.com/synthetics/) - public_id: <SYNTHETICS_TEST_PUBLIC_ID>`

-The `x-datadog-origin: synthetics` header, is also added to all the requests launched for a Datadog API test.
+The `x-datadog-origin: synthetics` header is also added to all the requests launched for a Datadog API test.

 {{% /tab %}}
 {{% tab "Browser Tests" %}}